sgerloff/sustainable_deepfashion/README.md

 ```

 This does speedup the setup process a lot!
 However, you are stuck with the preprocessed data only, until you load the rest manually.

+## Manual download of the datasets
+If the setup scripts fail, you may need to download the dataset from Google Drive manually.
+Please make sure to put them into the proper folder (```data/raw```).
+Go to https://github.com/switchablenorms/DeepFashion2 and download the (train.zip, validation.zip, test.zip) dataset from their [Google Drive](https://drive.google.com/drive/folders/125F48fsMBz2EF0Cpqk6aaHet5VH399Ok).